ADVANTECH-Corp/EI-Agent/README.md

-# WISE-PaaS-2.0 EI-Agent
+# EI-Agent
-EI-Agent framework for WISE-PaaS 2.0.
+IoT/EI-PaaS Agent framework for IoT/EI-PaaS server.

 ## DESCRIPTION
 ----

-EI-Agnet – a software development framework to communicate between device and WISE-PaaS 2.0 Server.
+EI-Agent – a software development framework to communicate between device and IoT/EI-PaaS Server.
-Advantech provides a software development framework to communicate and exchange information between a device and WISE-PaaS 2.0 Server, called a EI-Agent framework.
+Advantech provides a software development framework to communicate and exchange information between a device and IoT/EI-PaaS Server, called a EI-Agent framework.
-The EI-Agent framework provides a rich set of user-friendly, intelligent and integrated interfaces, which speeds development, enhances security and makes agent application easier and simpler to communicate with WISE-PaaS 2.0 Server.
+The EI-Agent framework provides a rich set of user-friendly, intelligent and integrated interfaces, which speeds development, enhances security and makes agent application easier and simpler to communicate with IoT/EI-PaaS Server.
 The framework has three benefits:

-Standardization - The communication protocol is based on the MQTT protocol to communicate and exchange data with WISE-PaaS 2.0 Server.
+Standardization - The communication protocol is based on the MQTT protocol to communicate and exchange data with IoT/EI-PaaS Server.
 The IoT sensor data report format is following the IPSO Spec. in JSON format.
 Portability - Whole framework is written in C language and follow the ANSI C Standard, that C compilers are available for most systems and are often the first compiler provided for a new system.
 Scalability - The EI-Agent Framework is functional partitioning into discrete scalable, reusable modules, and plug & playable.